heroku/einstein-vision-node/README.md

   heroku config:set PREDICTIVE_VISION_MODEL_ID=$MODEL_ID --app $APP_NAME
   ```

-## Sharing a Custom Model
+## Share a Custom Model

-Share an add-on containing custom-trained models between multiple apps by attaching the add-on:
+Share an add-on containing custom-trained models between multiple apps by attaching the add-on to each app:

 ```bash
 # First, fetch the `predictive-services` add-on identifier from the original app.